thi-ng/umbrella/packages/shader-ast/README.md

 ## About

-DSL to define shader code in TypeScript and cross-compile to GLSL, JS and other targets
+DSL to define shader code in TypeScript and cross-compile to GLSL, JS and other targets.

 ![screenshot](https://raw.githubusercontent.com/thi-ng/umbrella/develop/assets/shader-ast/shader-ast-01.jpg)